TingkaiLiu/Ray-SLURM-autoscaler/README.md

     python3 deploy.py
 `

 After deployed successfully, an autoscaler config yaml (ray-slurm.yaml) will be generated.
-User needs to further fill the config ymal for specific configuration, just like using Ray on supported Cloud providers.
+User needs to further fill ray-slurm.yaml for specific configuration, just like using Ray on supported Cloud providers.
 Notice that SLURM-based autoscaler config has some special fields such as "head ip" and "additional SLURM commands".
 Please see the comments in the generated yaml file for detail.

-After the autosclaer config is filled, a Ray cluster with autoscaling capability can be started by the cluster launcher
+After ray-slurm.yaml is filled, a Ray cluster with autoscaling capability can be started by the cluster launcher

 `
     ray up ray-slurm.yaml --no-config-cache